dikortis/LetsTalkETC/Episodes/Episode_1.md

-# Let's Talk ETC. Episode 1, Beginning.
+# Let's Talk ETC: Beginning.

 **Carlo Vicari:**
 everyone welcome to the first episode of